Police: Man Tries To Set Pregnant Ex-Girlfriend On Fire

 The woman ran off, but he caught her, and tried and failed again to set her on fire, according to police.

-Patchouco was later arrested, and is charged with second degree murder.
+Patchouco was later arrested and is charged with second-degree murder.

 He is being held on a $50,000 bond.